 This medical condition is represented by an increase in hemoglobin (Hb) and hematocrit (Hct).
-When the Hb is higher than 18.5 g/dL and the Hct is higher than 52% in men, the patient suffers from erythrocytosis.
+When the Hb is higher than 18.5 g/dL, and the Hct is higher than 52% in men, the patient suffers from erythrocytosis.

 What are the Risks of High Hematocrit?

-One of the primary risks of testosterone that is you need to be aware of is called polycythemia or erythrocytosis.
-This is a condition where your body produces too many red blood cells, also known as high hematocrit level.
+One of the primary risks of testosterone that you need to be aware of is called polycythemia or erythrocytosis.
+This is a condition where your body produces too many red blood cells, also known as high hematocrit levels.
 Hematocrit refers to the percent of red blood cell content in your blood.
 If your hematocrit levels rise, your blood will become too thick or viscous.
 This can, in turn, make it more likely that you will develop strokes, heart attacks, and clotting events.
 Polycythemia is serious and potentially life-threatening if untreated.

-Since the RBCs count is too high in people with erythrocytosis, the blood viscosity also increases which can lead to various potentially life-threatening medical issues such as venous thromboembolism.
-This basically means that small blood clots separate from their original source and are transported by blood through veins and capillaries, causing blockages that lead to stroke, myocardial infarction or other complications.
+Since the RBCs count is too high in people with erythrocytosis, the blood viscosity also increases, which can lead to various potentially life-threatening medical issues such as venous thromboembolism.
+This basically means that small blood clots separate from their original source and are transported by blood through veins and capillaries, causing blockages that lead to stroke, myocardial infarction, or other complications.

 It can be quite stressful for a man who has finally gotten on TRT, feels better and then finds out that his hemoglobin is high.
-Of course, he can always lower his testosterone dosage to try to solve the problem, but this may not be a solution that either doctor or patient want to pursue.
+Of course, he can always lower his testosterone dosage to try to solve the problem, but this may not be a solution that either doctor or patient wants to pursue.
 Many men have found that their erectile dysfunction is greatly helped and/or morning erections and libido have returned.
 The last thing they want to do is lower their dose.

 So why even worry about a high hemoglobin or RBC count?
 What’s a few extra red blood cells anyway?

 Unfortunately, high hemoglobin (or RBCs) is a risk factor for ischemic stroke, i.e., the standard kind of stroke where there is a loss of blood supply to tissues such that permanent damage is usually incurred.
 Of course, a stroke can be a life-changing (or life-ending) event and should be avoided at all costs.
-There is also a longer-term risk as well: elevated hemoglobin could lead to unhealthy iron store levels which is associated with heart disease and dementia.
+There is also a longer-term risk as well: elevated hemoglobin could lead to unhealthy iron store levels, which are associated with heart disease and dementia.
 Iron in tissues can lead to oxidative damage.

 Just look at what some recent studies have concluded: